alex-Z-/lycan/README.md

 For development and testing, you can run an individual Rabbit Consumer by running the console command

+**Provider Example**

+This consumer takes big batch jobs and executions individual mini-jobs.
+For example, a full provider syncronization will be comprised of hundreds of individual listing syncronizations.

 `php app/console  rabbitmq:consumer pull_provider.rentivo`

+**Listing Example**

+`php app/console  rabbitmq:consumer pull_listing.rentivo`

 Switch out `pull_provider.rentivo` with the actual consumer that you wish to run.